Datience/8-Weeks-SQL-Challenge-/README.md

 *Working on one case study per week, if questions from a case study are not answered within a week, I will be coming back to those questions after working on all the 8 case challenges.*

+***Status**: Due to other work prioritize, stepping away from these case studies for couple of weeks.
+I will be back to work on Case Study 5*

 # 📖 Table of Contents

 • [Case Study #1: Danny's Diner](#case-study-1-dannys-diner)